Do you love the smell of the sea? 🌊

 The reasons are not just that it tastes good and is healthy!
 To find the answer, we need to go back to the actual day of birth. 👶🍼 After giving birth, a mother in Korea is advised to eat miyeok-guk in order to replenish her body with vital nutrients.
 And she needs to eat it for days on end (7 weeks?!) without getting sick of it!
 By eating miyeok-guk on birthdays, Koreans commemorate the time their mother had to recover when they were a newborn. 🤱 An expression of filial piety?
 An opportunity for self-reflection and more conscious eating, to say the least. 🙏

 Regardless of that, miyeok-guk can be enjoyed throughout the year!
 Technically, you can eat Korean seaweed soup any time – with ONE exception.
 If you eat miyeok-guk before an exam, chances are you flunk it! 🚫🔖 According to Korean superstition, you can fail a test and blame it on the food.
-What food SHOULD you eat on a day you take a test then?
-Korean rice cakes (tteok 떡). 🍡 Because they are sticky and thus help in (figuratively speaking) “holding on” to success! ✅🔖 Eating glutinous rice cakes on the day of your test?
+Why do Koreans believe that you fail an exam when eating miyeok-guk?
+Because seaweed is slippery (not to say slimy) and likewise, your luck will slip out of your hands and slither away… 🐌 So what food SHOULD you eat on a day you take a test?
+Korean rice cakes (tteok 떡)! 🍡 Because they are sticky and thus help in (figuratively speaking) “holding on” to success! ✅🔖 Eating glutinous rice cakes on the day of your test?
 You might as well eat them while relaxing in bed!*** 🛌🍡📚 [The author does not assume any liability for this being a reliable technique to pass exams!]

 Beside being the main ingredient in Korea’s birthday food and for bad luck on exam days, miyeok is also used in salads.
 There are the so-called haecho-saeleodeu (해초샐러드, literally “seaweed salad”) as well as miyeok-muchim (미역무침) which consist of seaweed mixed with seasonings and vegetables.
 Both are normally served cold as vegan side dishes. 🌱